buildkite/agent/README.md

 ### Windows Support

 Windows support is coming soon.
-In the meantime, you can use our [ruby agent](https://github.com/buildboxhq/buildbox-agent-ruby)
+In the meantime, you can use our [Ruby agent](https://github.com/buildboxhq/buildbox-agent-ruby)

 ### Development